Power-Platform-Deutsch/diverses/Solution-Neu.md

+# Was man so alles in einer Solution so anlegen kann

+## unter NEU-Sonstiges

 | ITEM                              | SHORT DESCRIPTION                                      | PRACTICAL USE CASE                                                                                     |
 |-----------------------------------|--------------------------------------------------------|-------------------------------------------------------------------------------------------------------|
 | **AIPlugin**                      | Component for AI model integration                     | Integrate a custom machine learning model to predict customer churn based on usage data in a CRM app. |